Heating, Ventilation, Air & Cooling

 |Hispanic or Latino||218|

-Students from other countries are interested in HVAC, too.
+Americans aren’t the only ones with an interest in HVAC.
 About 0.3% of those with this major are international students.

 How Much Do Heating, Ventilation, Air & Cooling Majors Make?

 Salaries According to BLS

 HVAC majors often go into careers where salaries can range from $50,160 to $65,720 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.